larray-project/larray/doc/source/tutorial/getting_started.rst

 Aggregation
 -----------

-The LArray library includes many aggregations methods: sum, mean, min, max, std, var, ...
+The LArray library includes many :ref:`aggregations methods <la_agg>`: sum, mean, min, max, std, var, ...

 For example, assuming we still have an array in the ``pop`` variable: